 \subsection{Power-sum difference-of-convex decompositions}

-In this section, we establish the DC decomposition for any polynomial in two ways: the \emph{termwise power-sum-DC} (TPSDC) decomposition and the \emph{homogenizing-dehomogenizing power-sum-DC} (HDPSDC) decomposition. \paragraph{\textbf{TPSDC decomposition}}: Applying Lemma \ref{lem:psrep} to a \emph{form}, we can establish a power-sum-DC (PSDC) decomposition of any homogeneous polynomial in two cases: odd degree forms and even degree forms. \begin{corollary} Let $f(\x)\in \bbH_d[\x]$. \begin{itemize} \item[(i)] If the degree $d$ is even, then we have a PSDC decomposition as
+In this section, we establish two DC decompositions for any polynomial, namely the \emph{termwise power-sum-DC} (T-PSDC) decomposition and the \emph{homogenizing-dehomogenizing power-sum-DC} (HD-PSDC) decomposition. \paragraph{\textbf{T-PSDC decomposition}}: We will consider two cases (the odd degree case and the even degree case) in the next proposition. \begin{proposition} Let $f(\x)\in \bbH_d[\x]$. \begin{enumerate} \item[(i)] If $d$ is even, then a PSDC decomposition is